MARSHALL UNIVERSITY GRADUATE COUNCIL

 - Ensuring that minutes and other pertinent documents are posted on the Web page.

 - Performing other duties consistent with the support of Council activities.

 The primary purpose of standing committees shall be to consider and recommend actions and propose policies in the functional areas under their jurisdictions, subject to final approval by the Council.

 - After consultation with the involved individuals, the Graduate Council Chair shall appoint members to serve one or two academic years as the Chair judges needful so as to maintain continuity and stability within standing committees.
 One of the goals of this appointment to one or two years is to help provide for a term-balancing of standing committee membership with terms arranged to expire in different years.

-- The Chair of the Graduate Council and the Graduate Dean shall be ex officio and non-voting members of each standing committee.
+- The Chair of the Graduate Council and the Assistant Provost for Graduate Studies shall be ex officio and non-voting members of each standing committee.

 - Each standing committee shall elect its own chair annually.

 - No more than one graduate council member from each academic unit with graduate programs is to serve at the same time on the following standing committees: Credentialing; Curriculum; Academic Planning, Standards, and Policies; Program Review and Assessment.

 The duties of the chair shall include: